 Is There Caffeine In Apples?

-There is somewhat popular health advice being passed around online that states “eating an apple wakes you up as well as a cup of coffee.”
+There is some dubious health advice being passed around online claiming that “eating an apple wakes you up as well as a cup of coffee.”

 Let’s have a look at the nutrition data of an apple and see what ‘an apple a day’ is actually packing.